-Historic air photos made available by the City of Ottawa (2019) and NRCAN (2019) were utilized to determine the likely age of forest within each of the forest patches \geq 0.8 ha in size.
-The historic air photos from 1976 are approximately 43 years old, whereas the historic air photo from July 1959 is approximately 60 years old and most closely matches the 60 year age criteria.
+Historic air photos made available by the City of Ottawa (2019a) and NRCAN (2019) were utilized to determine the likely age of forest within each of the forest patches \geq 0.8 ha in size.
+The historic air photos from 1976 are approximately 44 years old, whereas the historic air photo from July 1959 is approximately 61 years old and most closely matches the 60 year age criteria.
 The historic air photos are shown below.

 Although isolated trees and shrubs appear to be present in 1976, the majority of the area that is currently occupied by Woodlot A and Woodlot B is devoid of tree and shrub cover in 1976.
-This suggests that the majority of trees within Woodlot A and Woodlot B are less than approximately 40 years of age, and hence do not meet the 60 year age criteria.
+It should be noted that a road is present in the vicinity of Woodlot A in the 1976 air photo.
+A small area north of the road (within Woodlot A) appears to have tree cover in 1976 (see below).
+However, the road was removed during the golf course development (after 1976), at which time the tree stand that occurred north of the road was also cleared.
+Conditions visible in the 1976 air photo suggest that the majority of trees within Woodlot A and Woodlot B are less than approximately 40 years of age, and hence do not meet the 60 year age criteria.
 Trees older than 40 years of age within Woodlot A and Woodlot B are likely to be limited to a few isolated stems.